-Huntington Estate winery is staffed by a small team of passionate workers headed by Winemaker Tim Stevens and Cellar Manager Adrian Riley.
+Huntington Estate winery is staffed by a small team of passionate workers headed by Chief Winemaker Tim Stevens, Wine Maker Ruben Rodrigues and Cellar Hand Bec Johnston.
 These workers are gatekeepers for the 'Estate Grown, Made and Bottled' tags proudly worn on the Huntington Estate label.

 Tim Stevens, began his working life as a journalist working for The Land newspaper, ABC Radio and The Australian newspaper covering rural issues.
 Having studied the winegrowing course at Charles Sturt University, he made the not-so-obvious leap to the wine industry in 1996 by establishing the Abercorn winery next door to Huntington Estate.